barnumbirr/worldcoin-api/README.md

 <h1><img src="https://raw.github.com/c0ding/worldcoin-api/master/doc/worldcoin.png" height=55 alt="worldcoin" title="worldcoin"> worldcoin-api</h1>

-worldcoin is an APACHE licensed library written in Python created to provide an API for the Worldcoin cryptocurrency.
+worldcoin is an APACHE licensed library written in Python designed to provide a simple to use API for the Worldcoin cryptocurrency.

 ## More about Worldcoin: